 - annual: 330 € (valid for 12 consecutive months)

 TICKET BY SMS

-You can buy your ticket via sms.
-You need to send one sms with the text “ATM” from your mobile to the number 48444.
-If you take bus/tram you need to show your confirmation in case of control.
-If you are buying it for a metro ride you can print it with your PNR at automatic machine in all metro stations.
+You can buy your ticket via SMS.
+You need to send one SMS with the text “ATM” from your mobile to the number 48444.
+If you take the bus/tram you need to show your confirmation in case of control.
+If you are buying it for a metro ride you can print it with your PNR at an automatic machine in any metro stations.

 If getting a taxi is the only option you have we suggest you try to find someone to share it with.

 Since 2008 Milan has had a public bicycle transport system designed for short distances- called BikeMi.
-You can pick up a bike at one of more than 100 stations around the city and leave it at any other station.
+You can pick up a bike at one of the almost 300 stations around the city and leave it at any other station.
 The service is fully automatized and works 24/7.
-To use BikeMi you need a subscription which can be purchased online at www.bikemi.com, at any ATM point, or for only daily and weekly subscriptions you can call (toll-free number 800 80 81 81) and use your credit card or wap (wap.bikemi.it).
+To use BikeMi you need a subscription that can be purchased online at www.bikemi.com, at any ATM point, or for only daily and weekly subscriptions you can call (toll-free number 800 80 81 81) and use your credit card or wap (wap.bikemi.it).
 The fares for the subscriptions are:

-In Milan there are different companies that offer the car sharing service.
+In Milan, there are different companies that offer a car-sharing service.
 You can rent a car with a smartphone app and pay it per minute just for the duration of your trip.
-It is half way between a car rental and a taxi ride and it’s widely used in Milan, in fact you can even enter in the “Area C” and park on yellow and blue zones without additional costs.
-From 2015 you can also rent temporary scooter from Enjoy with same process of renting a car.
+It is halfway between car rental and a taxi ride and it’s widely used in Milan, in fact, you can even enter in the “Area C” and park on yellow and blue zones without additional costs.
+From 2015 you can also rent a temporary scooter from Enjoy with the same process of renting a car.

 When you have to park your car, remember that white lines mean “free parking”; yellow zones are reserved for residents, while blue lines denote “pay and display”: pay for a ticket from the dispensing machine and display it clearly in the front windscreen.